dpi-tta-slides/how-to-get-your-first-5-users/PITCHME.md

 _paginate: false
 ---

-# How to get first 5 users (and convert them to customers) 5️⃣📲🥳
+# How to get your first 5 users (and convert them to customers) 5️⃣📲🥳

 ---